 What is a Good Score in TS PGECET 2026?

-| Score Band | Rating | College Tier Accessible |
+| Score Band | Rating | College Tier Access |

 |---|---|---|

-| 100–120 | Excellent | NIT Warangal, Osmania University, JNTU Hyderabad — top specialisations |
+| 100 – 120 | Excellent | JNTU Hyderabad, Osmania University — top specialisations in CSE, ECE, EEE |

-| 85–99 | Good | Premier state universities; most top-branch options including CSE and VLSI |
+| 85 – 99 | Good | Premier state universities; most top-branch options including CSE and ECE |

-| 70–84 | Decent | Good autonomous colleges; majority of branches open |
+| 70 – 84 | Decent | Good autonomous colleges in Hyderabad and Warangal; majority of branches open |

-| 55–69 | Average | Regional engineering colleges; branch choice starts to narrow |
+| 55 – 69 | Average | Regional engineering colleges; Kakatiya University and mid-tier aided institutions |

-| 40–54 | Below Average | Lower-tier private colleges; limited specialisation options |
+| 40 – 54 | Below Average | Lower-tier private colleges; limited specialisation options |

-| 30–39 | Qualifying Only | Eligible for counselling; very few seats accessible at this rank band |
+| 30 – 39 | Qualifying Only | Eligible for counselling; very few seats accessible at this rank band |

-Score 90 or above to have a real shot at JNTUH or Osmania University — these are the most sought-after M.Tech colleges in Telangana and their seats close fast.
-Students in the 70–89 range should focus on reputed private colleges in Hyderabad with strong placement records, particularly in niche programmes like VLSI, Machine Learning, and Structural Engineering.
+Score 90 or above to have a real shot at JNTUH or Osmania University — these are the most sought-after M.Tech destinations in Telangana and their seats close fast in round 1 of counselling.

 How TS PGECET Rank is Calculated

-- Marking scheme: +1 for each correct answer.
-0 for wrong answers.
-0 for unattempted questions.
+- Marking scheme: +1 for each correct answer; 0 for wrong answers; 0 for unattempted questions.
 No partial marking.

-- Total marks: 120 (one mark per question, 120 questions in each paper).
+- Total marks: 120 (one mark per question, 120 questions per paper).

 - Ranking method: All students in a paper are sorted in descending order of raw marks.
 The highest scorer gets Rank 1 in that paper.

-- Stream-wise ranking: Engineering, Pharmacy, and Architecture papers are ranked within their own pools.
+- Stream-wise ranking: Engineering, Pharmacy, and Architecture papers are each ranked within their own pools.
 A Rank 50 in the Engineering stream is a different pool from Rank 50 in the Pharmacy stream.

 TS PGECET Marks vs Rank: Tie-Breaking Rules